GilbertoCsar/Step_Motor_Control/README.md

  In order to begin again, each one of these cases, you should press and left once, before, the Stop Button.
  As an example of this 1), you can see the Video, cited before, in this README.md
+***LICENSE INFORMATION***
+***Hardware***
+The Hardware is not released under any license till the present moment yet.
+***Software***
+The Code license is of the Beerware license kind.

 ***ACKNOWLEDGEMENTS***
-I, Gilberto César Balthazar, thanks
+I, Gilberto César Balthazar, thank
-To  GitHub.com, Matthias Hertel, YouTube.com.br, Electrical e-Library.com,Microsoft,
+To  GitHub.com, Matthias Hertel,Ben Gray,
+Arduino.com, YouTube.com.br, Electrical e-Library.com,Microsoft,
     Google.com, Mercado Libre.com.br, Instituto Digital.com.br, Eugenio H.P.,
     Universidade Estadual de Campinas(UNICAMP), Universidade Federal de Itajubá( UNIFEI), Escola Técnica Estadual de Segundo Grau 'Bento Quirino', Petrobras,